satya164/gtk-theme-config/README.md

-GTK theme preferences
+Configure GTK theme
 =====================

 A tool to configure the GTK theme.

 ### Introduction

-GTK theme preferences allows anyone to change some basic elements of a GTK theme easily (both GTK2 and GTK3) with a simple interface.
+This little tool allows anyone to change some basic elements of a GTK theme easily (both GTK2 and GTK3) with a simple interface.

 ### License